 • ENG-0995 Applied College Literacies or appropriate score on English Placement Test.

-• Eligibility for MATH-1190 Algebraic and Quantitative Reasoning or MATH-1240 Contemporary Mathematics or higher
+• Eligibility for MATH-1190 Algebraic and Quantitative Reasoning or MATH-1410 Elementary Probability and Statistics I or higher.

 Other Information